BARKEM-JC/browser-use-undetected/README.md

 - [ ] More proxy generation providers support
 - [ ] Anti-Captcha (Paid services)

+### Versioning

+Should note the first 3 digits in the version is the browser-use version: e.g 0.2.5, the digits after: e.g x.x.x.3 specifies the current browser-use-undetected version

 ### Test with UI
 (Have not tested)